 13 of 13

-The dogwoods (Cornus) are a particularly diverse group of plants.
+Dogwoods (Cornus) are a diverse group of plants.
 The white sepals and variegated leaves of Cornus kousa Wolf Eyes make it a bright plant.
-The pink dogwood trees may be even more popular.
+The pink dogwood trees (Cornus florida) may be even more popular.
 Then there are the shrub-form members of the Cornus genus.
 These are best known for the color of their bark and include: